Bekert/just-cookie/README.md

 # just-cookie

-Just a simply cookie manager.
+Just a simple JS cookie manager.
 If you are using it, you are really crazy.

 ## Installing